Biotechnology Program

 Career Paths

 Graduates of the Biotechnology program have gone on to careers as medical research lab technicians and assistants, forensic scientists, and scientists who conduct drug discovery/testing, agricultural biotechnology, and environmental cleanup and remediation.
 After completing their bachelor's, others have gone on to medical and pharmacy school or to pursue a Master's or doctoral degree.
 General information about employment prospects for biological technicians can be found on the CareerOneStop website.
-You can also use their career exploration tool to search for similar information about careers requiring more advanced education like molecular and cellular biologist.
+You can also use their career exploration tool to search for similar information about careers requiring more advanced education, like molecular and cellular biologists.

 Biotechnology Club